-A very warm welcome to you!
-This website shares some insight about what we do here at our little place in Maine on Freedom Pond.
-We hope you will take a moment to pour yourself a cup of your favorite tea, and explore the pages.
-Thank you for visiting, and we look forward to hearing from you!
+Warm welcome!
+Here is a glimpse of our homestead on Freedom Pond in Maine.
+We hope you will take a moment to get comfortable, pour yourself a cup of your favorite tea, and explore these pages.
+Thank you for visiting, and we look forward to hearing from you.

 The "we" here are Jason & Dawnella Sutton, son Jakob, and two cats in the yard.
-This home beside a beautiful pond in the woods has always been a place of peace, creativity, and growing!
+Here in the woods beside the pond is a place of peace, creativity, and growing.
 We offer workshops and classes on a varitey of things, have a few etsy shops for our art and crafted works, and are happy to share a bit of knowledge.
 The heart of Freedom Pond Moonworks comes from Dawnella's experiences as a doula, and such are the related topics you will find beneath the Mothers' Moon. heading..
-Much of the creativity... the art and theater... can be found in Storyteller Moon ; and The Sugar Tree is about gardening, cooking, useful wooden art, and teas... lots and lots of teas...
+Much of the creativity... the art and theater... can be found under Storyteller Moon ; and The Sugar Tree is about gardening, cooking, useful wooden art, and teas... lots and lots of teas...

 The attraction to these moon names somewhat explained: